 With the Wirex mobile banking app, you gain access both to a cryptocurrencies account and bank account with traditional currencies.
 The Wirex card is available in both virtual and plastic forms.

-Furthermore, all Wirex bitcoin wallets are secured with multi-signature technology and two-factor authentication.
-This ensures that bitcoins stored in your Wirex account can only be spent by you.
+Furthermore, all Wirex multi-crypto wallets are secured with multi-signature technology and two-factor authentication.
+This ensures that multi-crypto stored in your Wirex account can only be spent by you.
 Also, Wirex’s card utilizes both chip-based and PIN-based security to authenticate each and every over-the-counter transaction.
 This ensures that Wirex cardholders are protected from signature-based card fraud.
 And lastly, the Wirex mobile app ensures that your sensitive data is protected from unauthorized access by encrypting your data while in transit and by providing the option to secure your Wirex account with two-factor authentication.